Strolghino

+The word derives from the word strolga, which in the Emilian dialect means 'witch' or 'soothsayer'/'fortune-teller', as it was believed that they could be used as an early predictor of the quality of the culatello—which requires a much longer curing time—from which the meat used to make the strolghino was trimmed.

-In the Italian cities of Cremona and Parma, it may be referred to as "strolghino salami filzetta", and its preparation in these areas may include curing for three months.
-Up to around 2010, its availability in Italy was rather rare, but after this time its availability had slightly increased.
-As of 2012, strolghino was not protected or regulated in Italy (e.g. with a protected designation of origin or protected geographical indication).
+In the Italian cities of Cremona and Parma, it may be referred to as "salame strolghino", and its preparation in these areas may include curing for three months.
+Up to around 2010, its availability in Italy was rather rare, but since then its availability has somewhat increased.
+As of 2012, strolghino was not protected or regulated in Italy, e.g. with a denominazione di origine protetta (DOP) or protected geographical indication.

 Strolghino may be paired with champagne or wine.

 Authenticity

-Authentic strolghino has been described as only being prepared in the lowlands of Parma, by producers of culatello prosciutto.
+Authentic strolghino has been described as only being prepared in the lowlands of Parma, by producers of culatello.
 These preparations do not contain food preservatives, and have a shelf life of less than two months.
 It has also been described as having an average shelf life of 40 days.
 In this region, the production of culatello and strolghino runs concurrently, since strolghino is prepared from leftover cuts of culatello.